Aabyrvalg/recruitment-test/frontend-engineer-recruitment-test.md

 ### Architecture
-Feel free to use any architecture for the App.
+Feel free to use any architecture for the web app.
 We will discuss your choice during our pairing session.

 ### Design
 The web application needs to be responsive (desktop, tablet, smartphone).